 RC 8.01

-Program personnel provide care recipients with predictability and structure by establishing daily routines and rules developed with care recipients and their caregivers.
+Program personnel provide care recipients with predictability and structure by establishing daily routines, expectations, and scheduled programming developed with care recipients and their caregivers.

 RC 8.02

-Care recipients are offered an organized daily program of age and developmentally appropriate social, recreational, educational, and therapeutic activities.
+Care recipients, and their caregivers when appropriate, receive social, recreational, educational, and therapeutic activities that are:

+matched with their needs, preferences, and goals; and

+provided in individual, family, and/or group format.

 Interpretation: The organization and the caregiver should plan for continuation of educational services for children and youth, and the organization should coordinate educational services with relevant school districts.

-RC 8.03

-Facilities include:

-sufficient supplies and equipment to meet the needs of care recipients;

-space and equipment for housekeeping, laundry, maintenance, and storage;

-rooms for providing on-site services, as applicable;

-at least one room suitably furnished for the use of on-duty personnel and space for administrative support functions; and

-private sleeping accommodations for personnel who sleep at the facility, if applicable.

-RC 8.04

-The facility accommodates informal gatherings of care recipients, including places to gather in inclement weather.
+Examples: Crisis nursery services may provide services such as parenting education, case management, mentoring or peer support, and aftercare in addition to respite care.

 Respite Care (RC) 9: Case Closing

-The organization works with care givers and family members, when appropriate, to plan for case closing and, when possible, to develop aftercare plans.
+The organization works with care givers and, when appropriate, care recipients and/or family members to plan for case closing and, when possible, to develop aftercare plans.